 Do yourself a favour

-If you’re in any kind of people development role, please avoid a quick fix solution to this increasingly daunting training domain.
+If you’re in any kind of people development role, please avoid a quick fix solution in this increasingly daunting training domain.
 Come and do some NLP training with me and develop the confidence, experience and expertise for which other professionals are admired.